dustivndr/cpp-battle/README.md

 ### Defend

-When defending, the player has a 50% chance to block all damage or reflect the boss's attack back at them.
+When defending, the player has a 50% chance to block all damage or reflect the boss's attack at them.
-For hard bosses, only 50% of their attack damage is reflected back when defending.
+For hard bosses, only 50% of their attack damage is reflected when defending.

 ### Player's Health